Field Trip Health: History

-Field Trip Health was founded in April 2019 by Ronan Levy, Joseph del Moral, Hannan Fleiman, Ryan Yermus and Mujeeb Jafferi.
+Field Trip Health was founded in April 2019 by Ronan Levy, Joseph del Moral, Hannan Fleiman, Dr. Ryan Yermus and Mujeeb Jafferi.
 All of the cofounders, except for Jafferi, previously worked together in the Canadian cannabis industry.

 The company was developing the psychedelic molecule, FT-104.
 The compound targeted the 5-HT_{2A} receptor in the brain, the same receptor that psilocybin targets, and intended to produce a hallucinogenic effect that lasted roughly two hours, or approximately half the time a psychedelic experience with magic mushrooms lasts.

 The company went public on the Canadian Securities Exchange in October 2020, completing a reverse takeover of the Newton Energy Corporation, an oil and gas company.
 It would later be listed on the Nasdaq in July 2021.

 In May 2022, Field Trip Health's board voted to split the company into two independent entities.
 The company would split into "Field Trip Health and Wellness", focusing on its medical care offerings, and "Field Trip Discovery" (later rebranded to Reunion Neuroscience), focusing on the research and development of psychedelic therapies.